rutwik777/LinearRegression_Explained/README.md

 9. Model Metrics and Evaluations

 ## 1. Understand the problem Statement and the dataset
 The data set is of the Housing price along with the various parameters affecting it.
 The target variable to be predicted is a set of continuous values; hence firming our choice to use the Linear Regeression model.
-The rest of the columns are features.

 ## 2. Core Mathematics Concepts